Yuvi-GD/MP_Manager/README.md

 ---

-Would you like to add any additional sections or details to the README file?
+Would you like to add any additional sections or details to the README file? (mention in [issues](https://github.com/Yuvi-GD/MP_Manager/issues))